danieledwardharrington/FIXD/README.md

 The biggest comment I have is just slightly modifying the Post Fragment.
 I noticed the mock-up has an arrow in the top left to go back.
 I opted not to implement this since Androids have either a digital back button, physical button, or the back gesture and I felt the back arrow might be a bit redundant.
 Also, I used room to store the currently logged in user.
 If I were really fleshing out this app more, I'd use Room more extensively but didn't want to go overkill for the scope of this assessment.
+I also have the comments scrolling independently of the post in the PostFragment.

 # Libraries